 In 2011, she was named the first Director of UN Women, an organization dedicated to fighting for the rights of women and girls internationally.
 She has recently pledged to be a Gender Champion, committing to advance gender equality in OHCHR and in international fora.

 After finishing her second term in March 2018, she was named Chair of the Partnership for Maternal, Newborn and Child Health, an alliance of more than 1000 organizations in 192 countries from the sexual, reproductive, maternal, newborn, child and adolescent health communities.
 As Co-Chair of the High-Level Steering Group for Every Woman Every Child, Ms. Bachelet launched Every Woman Every Child Latin America and the Caribbean, the first platform for tailored, regional implementation of the EWEC Global Strategy.
-On September 1, 2018 Michelle Bachelet assumed her functions as the United Nations High Commissioner for Human Rights.
+Michelle Bachelet served as the United Nations High Commissioner for Human Rights from 2018 to 2022.